Man pulls gun at Texas Popeyes, demands chicken sandwiches

 Southeast officers are at 7100 Scott.
 Male pulled a gun on employees of restaurant after they ran out of chicken sandwich.
 202 pic.twitter.com/xC6jlmwJeD— Houston Police (@houstonpolice) September 3, 2019

-At least one of the people in the group was armed with a gun.
 A restaurant worker was able to lock the group out.
 During the incident, the suspects left the baby inside their vehicle.

 "It was more of an aggravated assault because he was displaying a weapon and threatened employees," Lt.
 Larry Crowson said.